John Gibson (American soldier): Revolutionary War

 In 1775, Gibson was made the Indian agent at Pittsburgh to represent the interests of Virginia, acting for John Connolly who in turn acted under Lord Dunmore.
 With war between the Colonists and England likely to start soon, Dunmore sent a letter to Connolly to contact White Eyes to convince him to join the British cause and fight the colonists.
 Connolly gave the letter to Gibson to take to White Eyes.
 However Gibson decided that the local committee of correspondence ought to see the letter, and with their receiving the letter processes were put in place that led to Connolly's arrest on November 13, 1775, close to Hagerstown, Maryland.
 Gibson was also appointed a magistrate for Fincastle County, Virginia, which was at that time considered to include Pittsburgh by Connolly in 1775.

 On May 16, 1775, Gibson was elected the colonel over the 6th Virginia.

-In the early stages of the American Revolutionary War, Gibson was active in Indian negotiations.
+In the early stages of the American Revolutionary War, Gibson was active in negotiations with Native Americans.
 In early negotiations, Netawatwees requested that traders be sent to his village for him and his fellow Lenape to sell furs to.
 He specifically requested that Gibson be included among these men, describing Gibson as a "good man".
 From October 1778 until January 1779 Gibson served as the agent to the tribes in what is today Ohio for the Continental Congress government.

-Gibson commanded a regiment during the battles in New York and stayed in the theater until after the retreat through the Jerseys.
+Gibson commanded a regiment during the battles in New York and stayed in the theater until after the retreat through New Jersey.
 He was then reassigned to command the army on the western front and left in command of forces at Fort Laurens during the harsh winter of 1778–1779, during which the fort was subjected to a siege by British and native forces.
 In the summer of 1779, Gibson was made the second in command to Daniel Brodhead.
 For a few months after Broadhead was removed in May 1781 Gibson was the commanding officer at Fort Pitt.
 Gibson had intended to send troops to support George Rogers Clark but the negative effects of Broadhead's actions prevented Gibson from doing so.